Cottage Grove, Oregon: Sports

 Cottage Grove has two golf courses.
 Middlefield is owned and operated by the City of Cottage Grove.
 It is a challenging 18-hole executive course surrounded by mature landscaping and next to Interstate 5.
 Middlefield also has a disc golf course.
 Hidden Valley is a privately owned 10-hole course nestled along the northern slope of Mount David, featuring numerous gigantic oak trees and bounded by Bennett Creek and the Coast Fork of the Willamette River.
 Coiner Park offers tennis, pickleball and basketball courts.
 South Lane School District has a newly renovated aquatic center and its high school athletic facilities are often used for regional and state athletic events.

 Parks and recreation

-Dorena Lake and Cottage Grove Lake are near the city and offer picnicking, camping and boating facilities.
-The Row River National Recreation Trail is a 14-mile, paved, multi-use trail that begins in Cottage Grove's Historic Downtown District and follows the route of the now-abandoned Oregon Pacific & Eastern Railroad line, along the scenic shores of the Row (rhymes with 'cow') River and Dorena Reservoir.
-Rental bicycles are available near Trailhead Park.
+Dorena Lake and Cottage Grove Lake are near the city and offer picnicking, camping, and boating facilities.
+The Row River National Recreation Trail is a 14 mi paved, multi-use trail that begins in Cottage Grove's Historic Downtown District and follows the route of the now-abandoned Oregon Pacific & Eastern Railroad line along the shores of the Row River and Dorena Reservoir.